zakisaati/Pseudomonas_pangenome/analyses/pangenome_creation_and_enrichment_analyses.md

 To create clusters of proteins and facilitate the genomic comparisons and pangenome calculations we used the PPanGGOLiN program (https://github.com/labgem/PPanGGOLiN).
 This program enables to create useful tables, graphics and statistics.

 First, we formatted the already annotated genomes (gff file outputs from prokka, see [annotation](./genomes_annotation.md)).
-To do so, we will need a list of  our genome names and genome files that we have in the current directory (see this [file](./files/3274_pseudomonas_annotation_list.txt)).
+To do so, we will need a [list file](./files/3274_pseudomonas_annotation_list.txt) of  our genome names and genome files that we have in the current directory.
 Now, we can use the first PPanGGOLiN command:

 ~~~
 $ ppanggolin annotate --anno 3274_pseudomonas_annotation_list.txt --cpu 6